Teacake

 Teacake is a term used for a variety of baked goods made across the globe.
-In the UK, after teacake is generally a light yeast-based sweet bun containing dried mixed fruit, typically served toasted and buttered.
-In the U.S. teacakes can be cookies or small cakes.
+In the UK, a teacake is generally a light yeast-based sweet bun containing dried mixed fruit, typically served toasted and buttered.
+In the US teacakes can be cookies or small cakes.
 In Sweden, they are soft, round, flat wheat breads made with milk and a little sugar, and used to make buttered ham or cheese sandwiches.
-In India and Australia, a teacake is more like a butter cake.
+In India and Australia, a teacake is more like an American butter cake.
 Tea refers to the popular beverage to which these baked goods are an accompaniment.

 Regional variations

 England

-In most of England, a teacake is a light, sweet, yeast-based bun containing dried fruits, most usually currants, sultanas or peel.
+In most of England, a teacake is a light, sweet, yeast-based bun containing dried fruits, most usually currants, sultanas, or peel.
 It is typically split, toasted, buttered, and served with tea.
 It is flat and circular, with a smooth brown upper surface and a somewhat lighter underside.
-Although most people refer to a teacake as a cake containing fruit, in East Lancashire, certain areas of Yorkshire and Cumbria the name currant teacake is used to distinguish fruited "cakes" from plain bread rolls.
+Although most people refer to a teacake as a cake containing fruit, in East Lancashire, certain areas of Yorkshire, and Cumbria the name currant teacake is used to distinguish fruited "cakes" from plain bread rolls.

 In West Yorkshire, a large plain white or brown bread roll 9 inches or 225 mm diameter is often also called a teacake and is used to make very large sandwiches.
 Many cafes sell these for breakfast or midmorning snacks.

-Like Chelsea buns, Yorkshire puddings and Bath buns before them Yorkshire tea cakes lost their specific attachment to a geographical English location.
+Like Chelsea buns, Yorkshire puddings, and Bath buns before them, Yorkshire tea cakes lost their specific attachment to a geographical English location.
 While the aforementioned were no longer only associated with specific places before the 1800s, the same happened to Yorkshire tea cakes during the Victorian era.
 It became defined as a traditional English food.

 In Kent, the teacake is known as a "huffkin", which is often flavoured with hops, especially at the time of harvesting hops in September.
-In Sussex, a luxurious version of the teacake with added aromatics such as nutmeg, cinnamon and rose water is still sometimes made and called a manchet or Lady Arundel's Manchet.
+In Sussex, a luxurious version of the teacake with added aromatics such as nutmeg, cinnamon, and rose water is still sometimes made and called a manchet or Lady Arundel's Manchet.

 In East Lancashire, the former West Riding of Yorkshire, and Cumbria a teacake is a round bread roll which is cut in half to make sandwiches.
 They do not usually contain any sort of dried fruit.
 They can be made with either white, brown, wholemeal, or Granary flour (a brand of flour produced by Hovis, made by malting wheat, crushing the grains, roasting them, and then mixing them with brown flour).